-Which kind of counter blender jar is better, glass or plastic?
-What are the differences between glass or polycarbonate blender jars, or does it really matter in the blending sphere?
+Which kind of counter blender jar is better—glass or plastic?
+What are the differences between glass or polycarbonate pitchers, or does it really matter in the blending sphere?

-The type of blender jar does not make any difference in (blender) performance or blending efficiency, with one exception.
-If a plastic jug interior has become etched (scratched) from use, contents might not blend (circulate in the jar) as thoroughly or smoothly.
+The type of blender jar does not make any difference in blender performance or blending efficiency, with one exception.
+If a plastic jar interior has become etched (scratched) from use, contents might not blend (circulate in the jar) as thoroughly or smoothly.

 It might also be more difficult to clean.
 This, of course, would be on the extreme scale and highly unusual.

-There are, however, notable differences in durability, weight, clarity and features.
+There are notable differences in durability, weight, clarity, and features.
 Even then, the final buying decision often seems to come down to look and style, as well as user preference.
 For some, the blender jar style is not even a consideration.

-Some consumers just love the glass jar because it looks nicer (retains its clarity), has a vintage appeal and feels better (heavier) than its poly counterpart.
-But one thing to keep in mind - it's a given that people who loathe drinking a beverage from plastic drinkware are more likely to prefer a glass (blender) jar.
+Some consumers just love the glass jar because it looks nicer, retains its clarity, has a vintage appeal and feels better (heavier) than its poly counterpart.
+And there's one thing to keep in mind—it's a given that people who loathe drinking a beverage from plastic drinkware are more likely to prefer a glass blender jar.

 Scratches or etching in the poly construction is also unavoidable when blending ice or hard food items such as shelled nuts.
 And pouring spouts are often more defined (efficient) and level markings are most often clearer in a poly jug.

 A glass jar, however, is much heavier to handle and that may be a buying consideration for those with arthritic or problem hands, as well as for the elderly.

 These jars are not as durable (as plastic) as they are also more prone to breakage if dropped.